Dance Central 3: Gameplay

-The core gameplay for Dance Central 3 follows the same formula as the previous games in the series.
-One or two players must mimic what the dancer is doing on the screen with Flashcards for guidance, players earn points depending on how well they perform each move, and their score determines how many Stars they earn.
+The core gameplay for Dance Central 3 follows the same formula as the previous installments.
+One or two players must mimic the on-screen dancer with Flashcards for guidance.
+Players gain points depending on how well they perform each move, and their score determines the amount of Stars they earn.

 Dance Central 3 features a new mode called Crew Throwdown.
 In this mode, 2–8 players compete against each other.
 After each team poses for a crew photo, the game will choose a song and one of the four types of modes to play it in.
 Those modes are: